seynur/mitre-attack-app-for-splunk-docs/docs/user_guide.md

 ### How To Match a Correlation Search with Framework
 In order to view a saved/correlation search integrated with the MITRE ATT&amp;CK Matrix, following tasks need to be completed.

-1. alert action (ES or Alert Manager) - triggered view TODO:
+1. alert action (ES) - triggered view TODO:
 2. associate rule with technique TODO:

 There are 4 ways to accomplish this task.